Pullmantur Sovereign accidents and incidents

 |26 September 2018||Ship Collision / Allision|

-The accident occurred in the beginning of 7-day Western Mediterranean cruise (itinerary Sept 24 - Oct 1) roundtrip from homeport Barcelona to Naples, Civitavecchia (Rome), Livorno, Villefranche-sur-Mer (Nice), and Sete.
+The accident occurred at the beginning of 7-day Western Mediterranean cruise (itinerary Sept 24 - Oct 1) roundtrip from homeport Barcelona to Naples, Civitavecchia (Rome), Livorno, Villefranche-sur-Mer (Nice), and Sete.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).